objectionary/eo-graphs/README.md

 installation packages [here](https://maven.apache.org/download.cgi)).

 ### Downloading sources
-Then, fork this repository with git:
+Fork this repository with git:
 ```bash
 git clone git@github.com:HSE-Eolang/eo_graphs.git
 ```
+Or, just download it from [here](https://github.com/HSE-Eolang/eo_graphs/archive/refs/heads/master.zip), if you don't have git installed.

 ### Run scripts
 All scripts are running from the root folder of repository.